PascalRibas/Godot-Practice-Untitled-Card-Game/README.md

 TODO:

-- Moving cards around, combat, improve effect functionality
+- Combat, improve effect functionality
 - The front-end as a whole
-- Properly sort everything into folders
 - Design cards